defparam/smuggler/README.md

 If the URL specifies `https://` then Smuggler will connect to the host:port using SSL/TLS.
 If the URL specifies `http://` then no SSL/TLS will be used at all.
 If only the host is specified, then the script will default to `https://`

+Use -u/--url to provide a single URL. (<-- only 1 url not multiples)

 Use -v/--vhost \<host> to specify a different host header from the server address

 Use -x/--exit_early to exit the scan of a given server when a potential issue is found.
 In piped mode smuggler will just continue to the next host on the list